Tuition and Fees

 Living expenses for graduate students vary widely depending on such factors as marital status, availability of resources, interests, and tastes.
-Monthly living costs (housing, food, and personal expenses) are roughly $2,680 for a single graduate student.
+Monthly living costs (housing, food, and personal expenses) are roughly $2,850 for a single graduate student.
 These cost estimates do not include tuition, books, or the Hospital and Accident Insurance Policy.
-Campus housing for graduate students is limited and only one third of the graduate student population can be accommodated in Institute housing.
+Campus housing for graduate students is limited, however, 97% of new graduate student applicants, and 65% of returning student applicants, receive graduate housing through the housing allocation process.
 On-campus dining opportunities are available to graduate students.

 Payment of Tuition and Other Charges

 An individual who registers as a student at MIT agrees to pay all charges on his or her account when due, and acknowledges that the Institute may charge a hold fee, suspend registration, revoke Institute services, and withhold the degree if these charges are not paid.

 Student Financial Services (SFS) gathers, bills, and collects student charges and provides a student account statement of that activity.
 These charges originate in the offices from which the student receives Institute services.
 SFS bills by posting a monthly student account electronic billing statement on MITPAY—a secure, paperless online billing and payment system.
 The statement is posted by the 10th of the month in which there is a new charge on the account.
 SFS sends students a courtesy monthly email reminder to check the statement and pay any balance due.
 The statement includes charges (e.g., tuition, fees, housing, and library fees), payments (financial aid, tuition awards), additional amounts due, and payment deadlines.